paullepoulpe/master-thesis/src/04_LMS.md

 ## Sea of Nodes
 The format that LMS uses [@lms] for its IR is based on expression trees and single static assignments (SSA).
 More exactly, it uses what is called a "sea of nodes" representaiton.

 The IR is composed of a collection of statements, or typed pairs (TP).
 Every pair contains a symbol and a definition.
 A symbol is a simple reference to the statement it defines.
 Definitions are used to express how expressions can be combined.
 Expressions are restricted to symbols and constants.
-The typing information is expressed using scala's type system and stored using a typeclass within each symbol.
+The typing information is expressed, using scala's type system, in a typeclass within each symbol.

 Here is a summary of the types used in the IR: